evgafanboi/NT213.P12.ANTT/README.md

    openssl req -x509 -newkey rsa:4096 -keyout ssl/key.pem -out ssl/cert.pem -days 365 -nodes
    ```
    - Place your private key in `ssl/key.pem` and your certificate in `ssl/cert.pem`.

    **NOTE**: Using self-signed certificates will make the browser issue a security warning.
 Ignore anyway.
 Or get a real certificate you poor monkey.
    - Update the paths in `src/app.js` if necessary.

 5. **HTTPS Configuration**:
    - The application now runs on HTTPS by default.
-   - Make sure your server allows HTTPS traffic (usually port 443).
-   - Update your firewall settings if necessary.
+However, it also hosts an HTTP server that redirects to HTTPS for every request.
+   - Change the `HTTPS_PORT` and `HTTP_PORT` in the .env file to your desired ports.
+Oddest ports are recommended.

 6. **Modify the Code**:
    Feel free to explore and modify the code to suit your needs.
 Check the `src` folder for the main application files.
 Also, check the API documentation in the `docs` folder for more details on how to interact with the application's endpoints.